The Best Banks of 2023

 TD Bank provides banking services at more than 1,100 branch locations and 2,600 ATMs across the East Coast.
 Its round-the-clock customer service and generous sign-up bonuses should entice nostalgic customers who appreciate both of those features that have disappeared from some other banks.

 Best for full-service banking

 Why we like The Huntington National Bank

 With a strong presence in the Midwest, Huntington National Bank offers financial products ranging from mortgages to checking, savings and even business accounts.
 It has over 1,000 branches and more than 1,600 ATMs in the U.S.

 Platinum Perks Checking is an interest-bearing account that comes with various benefits, such as identity monitoring, annual-fee waivers on home equity lines of credit and more.

 - 24-Hour Grace and $50 Safety Zone features for overdraft fee relief

-- $100 to $500 line of credit that can be repaid with no interest or fees over three months
+- Standby Cash offers a line of credit that can be repaid with no interest or fees over three months

 - Waivable monthly maintenance charges